Car Insurance FAQs

 When I buy a new car, do I need insurance?

 While you’re not legally obligated to take out additional levels of insurance on top of your CTP, it’s a smart idea to consider extra cover as soon as you make your purchase.
-Why?
-These extra levels of cover can dramatically reduce your out-of-pocket damage and repairs expenses.
+These extra levels of cover can dramatically reduce your out-of-pocket damage and repair expenses.

-You can take out Third Party Property, which can cover the cost of damage inflicted on another person’s car or property.
-Third Party Property, Fire & Theft provides an extra level of protection if your car is stolen or damaged in a fire.
+For instance, you can take out Third Party Property Damage insurance, which can cover the cost of damage you cause to another person’s car or property.
+Third Party Fire and Theft cover provides an extra level of protection if your car is stolen or damaged in a fire.

-If you need insurance for your new car, compare car cover today and find a policy to suit your needs and budget.
+If you need insurance for your new car, compare car cover today.

 When do you pay excess for car insurance?

-Excess is the amount you agree to pay if you’re at fault in an accident.
-Your excess is payable when you claim on your policy, and your insurer will ask for it before authorising any repair work on your car.
-Your insurer may deduct this excess from your payout amount, or you may have to pay it out to the smash repairer.
+Excess is the amount you agree to pay to your insurer if you’re at fault in an accident.
+Your excess is payable when you claim on your policy, and your insurer may deduct this excess from your payout amount, or you may have to pay it out upfront.

-Let’s say you’re the at-fault driver in an accident and accrue $10,000 in damage.
-If you agreed to pay a $600 excess when making a claim, your insurer will typically foot up to $9,400 to cover the repair costs.
+Let’s say you’re the at-fault driver in an accident and cause $10,000 in damage.
+If you agreed to pay a $600 excess when making a claim, your insurer will typically foot the remaining $9,400 to cover the repair costs.

-As always, check your certificate of insurance to be sure of the amount and types of excesses you’ve agreed to pay in the event of a claim.
-Also, ensure you read your Product Disclosure Statement (PDS) to find out when you may need to pay the excess or if you have any additional excesses that you may need to pay.
+As always, check your Certificate of Insurance to be sure of the amount and types of excesses you’ve agreed to pay in the event of a claim.
+Also, read your Product Disclosure Statement (PDS) to find out when you may need to pay the excess or if you have any additional excesses that you may need to pay.

 Which vehicles qualify for classic car insurance?

-If a vehicle is more than 30 years old or has ‘historical value’, it can be considered a classic car and may be eligible for classic car insurance.
-Depending on your car’s make and features, it may be categorised as a veteran, vintage, prestige, or (for certain US imported vehicles) an American classic car.
+If a vehicle is more than 25 years old or has ‘historical value’, it can be considered a classic car.
+Depending on your car’s make and features, it may be categorised as a veteran, vintageprestige or (for certain US imported vehicles) an American classic car.
+Aside from ensuring the best protection for your valuable asset, insurance for your classic car is well worth it when you consider the expenses that come with repairing such a vehicle, like sourcing international replacement parts and specialised repairs.

 What happens if my car insurance is cancelled?